poojan/symbiosis.js/README.md

 * Extendable
 * Awesome

+# Roadmap
+* ~~done~~
+* Basic model (models with properties and methods)
+	* create model definition (register new model, get registered model)
+	* create model with properties
+		* create and get properties
+	* create model with methods
+	* associations (serialization and deserialization handler factory)
+* Injector (basic dependancy injection in place in core)
+* Adapters and drivers
+	* Standard adapter and memory driver
+	* HTTP driver for RESTful resources.
+* Validation of properties
+	* handle registration of validations
+	* handle validation
+* Angular adapter to use it in the context of an angular appliation
+* Demo application using the ORM

 ----------------------
 Preliminary readme(!) to serve as an arcitechture and design proposal, and to give an overall impression of how the API will look in the future.